smscommunity/sms-guide/_general/info/il.md

 Everybody should check this out to find out what options are available for recording videos of ILs, as well as cropping, frame-analysing/retiming and downloading them.
 YouTube submissions are preferred, though Twitch clips are fine if that's simpler for you.
 Twitter is allowed but discouraged.
 These preferences are due to how easy it is to frame-advance and download videos, as well as Twitter's uncontrollable viewer-side video hyper-compression.

 ### Links
 Hyperlinks are used to link videos for IL submissions; right-click a cell, then **Insert Link** (or ctrl+k).
 If you replace a time with video with one without video, check that the link is gone (possibly right-click, then **Remove Link**).
-Make sure to check [rule #5: video validity criteria](/sms-guide/info/il/rules/) for the rules and guidelines the video must/should conform to.
+Make sure to check [rules #4 and #5](/sms-guide/info/il/rules/) for the rules and guidelines the video must/should conform to.

 If you're struggling to link a video (e.g. the link keeps getting recoloured black and not counted in your video count despite being there), try selecting the cell, menuing into *Format > Number > Plain Text*, then ctrl+k and click *Apply* – this is a known workaround for buggy link detection.